SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

   </a>
 </blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Appearing on _Good Morning America_ with George Stephanopoulos, HHS Secretary Azar confirms that the FDA has informed Pfizer this morning that it has granted the Emergency Use Authorization.
+Appearing on _Good Morning America_ with George Stephanopoulos early this morning, HHS Secretary Azar confirms that the FDA has informed Pfizer this morning that it has granted the Emergency Use Authorization.
 Pending a bit of paperwork, vaccinations will begin Monday or Tuesday of next week.

 Told you it would be Monday. :-)